The Sugar Beet Harvest

 Even small efforts like walking your dog more often and for longer periods or riding a bike to the store instead of driving will pay off in the long run!

-Working with 32 Campgrounds in the region, part of your compensation will include your site.
+Working with 32 Campgrounds in the region, part of your compensation for working at the Sugar Beet Harvest will include your campsite.
 Yes!
-You read that correctly, FREE camping is included!
+You read that correctly.

 “Not all campgrounds are created equal.
 The sooner you get your application in, the better your chances of getting a spot at one of the nicer ones.”Express Employment Professionals

-Most of the Campgrounds they offer provide a full hook up.
+- Most of the Campgrounds offered provide a full hook up for RVers.
 If you by chance get a campground without sewer they will offer a honey wagon service free of charge.

-Also, if the temperature drops and the campgrounds have to shut off the water at the campsite, which has only really happened during the very last part of October when the season stretched out, they would provide a water truck also free of charge to fill your tanks.
+- Also, if the temperature drops below freezing during your time at the Sugar Beet Harvest, and the campgrounds have to shut off the water at the campsite, (which has only really happened during the very last part of October when the season stretched out), they would provide a water truck also free of charge to fill your tanks.

 With the temperatures ranging between cool and windy to dropping below freezing especially during the nights, you have to anticipate the need to layer your clothing.